achtnullzwei/Doorman/docs/en/guide/enclosure/3d-printing.md

+---
+description: Download and 3D print your own Doorman enclosure.
+STL files are optimized for resin printers for the best results.
+---

 # Enclosure

 If you need an enclosure, you can print your own.\
 Click [here](https://github.com/azoninc/doorman/blob/master/enclosure) to download the files on GitHub.

 ::: tip
 The STL files are optimized for resin printers, so you'll achieve the best results using one.